How to install ! DECSys-7 on SIMH?

 Windows

-Create a file called DECSys-7.bat
+Create a file called DECSys-7.bat with the following content:

 pdp7